 Before an emergency happens, make several decisions on what you need to do.
 Fill out the Advance Emergency Plan form — like tonight or this weekend.
 Take a look at the other checklists, choose what apply to you, decide who will follow through on which advance preparations.
 The entire discussion should take about fifteen minutes.
 Within the next two weeks gather all the items on the Go Packet List and follow through on other checklists you decide fit your situation.
 You may not be able to access information stored online or on your phone.
 Assume you will not have cellphone service or electricity, so plan for a written record of all contacts you may need.
 Place all paperwork in zipper plastic bags and store in easily accessible place.
 Pack any other emergency items in watertight container and store conveniently.

 Having to leave home unexpectedly can rattle anyone, even if with a day or two advance warning.
-However, many disasters offer no time for people to gather even the most basic necessities, a good reason to prepare now.
+However, most disasters offer no time for people to gather even the most basic necessities, a good reason to prepare now.
 By planning ahead, you will be able to use your time and energy wisely, making things a little easier to handle successfully.
 If this information helps even one family, it will be well worth it!!